wardi/jsonlines/index.md

 <p>
  Including a line terminator after the last JSON value in a file is strongly recommended but not required.
 Including a line terminator after every JSON value makes generating and concatenating JSON Lines files easier.
-A line terminator following the last JSON value in a file it must be the last byte in the file.
+If a line terminator follows the last JSON value in a file, it must be the last byte in the file.
 </p>
 <h3>
  <a name="conventions" class="anchor" href="#conventions" id="conventions"></a>